 - Basic Certification at 300 hours

-- Advanced Certification at 500 hours
+- Advanced Certification (additional 100 hours)

-- Includes at-home business training
+- Includes at-home business training & homework

 - Onsite classes and home study